restic/rest-server/README.md

 ## Installation

-Rest server requires Go 1.7 or higher to build.
+Rest Server requires Go 1.7 or higher to build.
 The only tested compiler is the official Go compiler.
 Building server with gccgo may work, but is not supported.

 Run ```go run build.go```, afterwards you'll find the binary in the current directory.
 You can move it anywhere you